 Through RSAEC and the BSI Transformation Grant, the SCC noncredit and credit mathematics departments have collaborated to ensure that both departments are aligned and in compliance with AB705.
 Noncredit math courses have been articulated and added to the credit mathematics course sequences to allow students optional pathways to reach their goals.
-To meet growing demand and student need, SCC-DCE is working to offer noncredit math courses online.
+To meet growing demand and studentneed, SCC-DCE is working to offer noncredit math courses online.

-A major area of need that has been identified for the SCC-DCE is the establishment of a regional center in Orange to address the unmet need in this area for English as Second Language, Adult Basic Education, High School Diploma/GED instruction, Short-Term Career Technical Education, and Programs for Adults with Severe Disabilities.
+A major area of need that has been identified for the SCC-DCE is the establishment of a regional center inOrange to address the unmet need in this area for English as Second Language, Adult Basic Education, High School Diploma/GED instruction, Short-Term Career Technical Education, and Programs for Adults with Severe Disabilities.
 This would complement the SCC-DCE offerings at the 30 community sites that SCC serves.

-Through the RSAEC, the SCC-DCE is working to align its noncredit offerings to the college credit offerings as well as to the offerings of other adult education providers in the region.

-To meet growing demand and improve student outcomes, the SCC-DCE has secured funding to hire six full-time faculty in the areas of ESL, ABE, High School Subjects, Counseling, Career Technical Education, and Adults with Substantial Disabilities.
+Through the e RSAEC, the SCC-DCE is working to align its noncredit offerings to the college creditofferings the offerings of other adult education providers in the region. full-time fac owing demand and improve student outcomes, the SCC-DCE has secured funding to hire six culty in the areas of ESL, ABE, High School Subjects, Counseling, Career Technical Education, with Substantial Disabilities.